20 Workshops

 • Update workshop info on our workshops website page

-• Under Category, add “ALVSCE Workshop Wednesdays” option
+• Under Category, add “ALVSCE Workshop Wednesdays” option (or other relevant category)

 • Under Additional Links, add slides, notes, etc., with corresponding URLs